 BSD-Black Skin Disease-Alopecia X-Coat Funk

-ALOPECIA X IS A PROBLEM IN THE UK AND IS IN A NUMBER OF WELL KNOWN LINES, THERE IS A COLLECTION OF PEDIGREES AND WE ARE ALWAYS INTERESTED IN BEING SENT MORE PEDIGREES TO ADD TO OUR DATABASE TO HELP THOSE INTERESTED BREED AWAY FROM THIS PROBLEM
+ALOPECIA X IS A PROBLEM IN THE UK AND IS IN A NUMBER OF WELL KNOWN ENGLISH LINES, THERE IS A COLLECTION OF PEDIGREES AND I AM ALWAYS INTERESTED IN BEING SENT MORE PEDIGREES OF CONFIRMED AFFECTED DOGS TO ADD TO MY DATABASE TO HELP THOSE INTERESTED IN TRYING TO BREED TO REDUCE THE NUMBER OF AFFECTED POMS.

 Hair loss (alopecia) accompanied by darkening of the skin (hyperpigmentation) is often termed "black skin disease".
 Other names applied to this condition include wooly coat, coat funk, pseudo-Cushing?s syndrome, and severe hair loss syndrome.